petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-about-us-page.md

 ![The first rows of the About Us page are complete.](./creating-the-about-us-page/images/04.png)

 Last, edit the cards.
-They hold information about the main Clarity offices: an image (a picture of the office), a title (the name of the office), a paragraph (information about the office), and a link (to redirect the user to the office's page).
+They hold information about the main Clarity offices: an image (a picture of the office), a title (the name of the office), a paragraph (information about the office), and a link (to send the user to the office's page).

 1. Use the information and the instructions in the table below to fill in the cards: